jelix/FakeServerConf/README.md

 environment for example.
 Moreover the content of $_SERVER is not the same between a server configured with mod_php, and a server running PHP as a CGI, as FPM etc..

-FakeServerConf allow you to fill automatically $_SERVER with good values, only by given an URL and the type of a PHP server.
+FakeServerConf allow you to fill automatically $_SERVER with good values (and
+$_GET, $_POST...), only by given an URL to "virtual" PHP server.

 You don't need anymore to setup several real PHP HTTP server to test your libraries in different environment.
 Just call FakeServerConf in your unit tests.